The short version:

 Landing page Quality Score evaluates relevance, load speed, mobile experience, and navigation quality.
 Google's algorithm assesses whether the page a visitor lands on actually delivers what the ad promised.
 It checks whether the content is useful for someone who clicked that specific ad, not just whether the page is well-built in general.

 Most Quality Score guides focus on speed and mobile design because those are the easiest to fix.
 Run PageSpeed Insights, compress your images, make the form work on a phone, and your technical score improves.
 But once your page loads in under three seconds and works on mobile, those levers are maxed out.
 The teams stuck at a 6 or 7 out of 10 have already done the technical work.
+If that's you, diagnosing which Quality Score component is dragging you down is the next step.

 If your page loads fast but says something different than your ad, your Quality Score still suffers.
 Relevance carries the most weight for campaigns that already have decent technical foundations.